nanvel/blog/2017/11/trading.md

 - Position sizing
 - Fuses

+> Specific risk management tactics are different for trends and trading ranges.
+> When trend trading, it pays to put on smaller positions with wider stops.
+> You'll be less likely to get shaken out by any counter-trend moves, while still controlling risk.
+> You may put on bigger positions in trading ranges but with tighter stops.
+>
+> Alexander Elder

 #### Backtest and papertrade new strategies first

 Backtest.
 Test new ideas with paper trading first.